Origins of the Name Bairstow It is unquestionable that

 I don't think it was due illiteracy or pronunciation.
 The family members

-all sign there
+all sign their

 names in church records.
 They had moved